Membership And Account Agreement

 a.
 Authorized Signature.
 Your signature on the Account Card, or authentication and approval of your account, authorizes your account access.
 We will not be liable for refusing to honor any item or instruction if we believe the signature is not genuine.
 If you have authorized the use of a facsimile signature, we may honor any check or draft that appears to bear your facsimile signature, even if it was made by an unauthorized person.
 You authorize us to honor transactions initiated by a third person to whom you have given your account information, even if you do not authorize a particular transaction.

 b.
 Access Options.
-You may withdraw or transfer funds from your account(s) in any manner we permit (e.g., at an automated teller machine, in person, by mail, Internet access, automatic transfer, or telephone, as applicable).
-We may return as unpaid any check or draft drawn on a form we do not provide, and you are responsible for any loss we incur handling such a check or draft.
+You may access your account(s) in any manner we permit including, for example, in person at one of our branch offices, at an ATM or point-of-sale device, or by mail, telephone, automatic transfer, internet access or mobile application.
+We may return as unpaid any check or draft drawn on a form we do not provide, and you are responsible for any losses, expenses or fees we incur as a result of handling such a check or draft.
 We have the right to review and approve any form of power of attorney and may restrict account withdrawals or transfers.
 We may refuse to honor a power of attorney if our refusal is conducted in accordance with applicable state law.

 c.
 Credit Union Examination.
-We may disregard any information on any check or draft other than the signature of the drawer, the amount, and any magnetic encoding.
+We may disregard any information on any check or draft other than the signature of the drawer, the amount of the item, and any magnetic encoding.
 You agree that we do not fail to exercise ordinary care in paying an item solely because our procedures do not provide for sight examination of items.

 11. ACCOUNT RATES AND FEES - We pay account earnings and assess fees against your account as set forth in the Truth-in-Savings Disclosure and Schedule of Fees and Charges.
 We may change the Truth-in-Savings Disclosure or Schedule of Fees and Charges at any time and will notify you as required by law.